-If the car is equipped with an automatic transmission, it is better to entrust the removal of the radiator to the workshop.
-An oil cooler is mounted in the radiator to cool the fluid for automatic transmissions, the connection to it must be disconnected.
-Filling the gearbox with the specified fluid is problematic.
+If the car is equipped with an automatic transmission, it is better to leave the radiator removal to a workshop.
+An oil radiator is built into the radiator to cool the automatic transmission fluid, the supply line to it must be disconnected.
+Filling the gearbox with this fluid is problematic.

 1. Remove the front bumper.